shwinshaker/starter-academic/content/authors/admin/_index.md

 \- *Curiosity and Enthusiasm* \-

 Welcome to Chengyu Dong's homepage!
 My name in Chinese is 董(supervise)城(city wall)昱(sunlight :sunny:).
-I am an enthusiastic researcher in machine learning, particularly interested in robust learning and few-shot learning.
+I am an enthusiastic researcher in machine learning, particularly interested in robust learning and efficient learning.
 My vision is to uncover the learning process in a principled way.
 I was a researcher in astronomy, interested in solar system dynamics.

 I love soccer :soccer:.
 I used to play every week before the pandemic era.
 My favourite club is [Dortmund](https://www.bundesliga.com/en/bundesliga/clubs/borussia-dortmund/news).
 DM me if you want to watch soccer games together :dog:!